Getting Synthetics Right: A Best Practices Series for Synthetic Tests You Can Trust

 Here’s what’s coming:

-Validate outcomes, not just page loads.
+Validate outcomes, not just page loads, so every test produces a trustworthy result.

-Run tests where your users actually are.
+Run tests where your users actually are and represent real-world network conditions.

-Monitor the health of your tests themselves.
+Monitor the health of your synthetic tests to ensure the signals themselves stay reliable.

 If you're looking to reduce alert fatigue, increase trust in your tests, or improve what you've already built, this series will give you a strong foundation.